-Before starting my Ph.D. in Cornell University, I worked as an Economist in Centennial Asia Advisors, Singapore and with the Green Indian State Trust, New Delhi.
-At CAA, I worked with Mr. Manu Bhaskaran to provide long-term economic and political analysis for South and South East Asian countries.
-2008-2011 was a period of great global uncertainty; our analysis on Asian economic prospects resulted in an edited book volume with the Asian Development Bank (ADB) titled A Resilient Asia Amidst Global Financial Crisis.
+Before starting my Ph.D. in Cornell University, I worked as an Economist in Centennial Group in Singapore and with the Green Indian State Trust in New Delhi.
+At Centennial Group, I worked with Mr. Manu Bhaskaran to provide long-term economic and political analysis for South and South East Asian countries.
+Among my responsibilities with Centennial Group was a collaborative project with the Asian Development Bank (ADB) on the global financial crisis of 2008 and its impacts on Asia.
+This work resulted in a series of papers and an edited volume titled A Resilient Asia Amidst Global Financial Crisis.

 At GIST, I worked with Mr. Pavan Sukhdev and his team on a project with the UN Environment Program initiative The Economics of Ecosystems and Biodiversity (TEEB).
 This was my first taste of applying economic ideas such as valuation and green accounting toward sustainability.
 Together with the GIST team, I collated over 110 case studies of using economic ideas in managing ecosystems.
 These continue to be used as proof-of-concept in bringing economics to address sustainability challenges.